karineek/AccelerQ/README.md

 - (Use-Case-1) QCELS tests are [here](https://github.com/karineek/AccelerQ/blob/main/src/kcl_tests_qcels.py);
 - (Use-Case-2) ADPT-QSCI tests are [here](https://github.com/karineek/AccelerQ/blob/main/src/kcl_tests_adapt_vqe.py).

+### 3.3 Data of 6.2 Experimental Setup

+The data is taken from the resources as described in the paper.
+For the experiments, you can find the data in the

-### 3.2 Figure 5 - Hyperparameters' value distribution
+### 3.3 Figure 5 - Hyperparameters' value distribution

 We checked